doylez/Reddit-MBTI/README.md

-# Capstone Project Write Up - Doyle
-## Does Reddit Know Who You Are?
+# Does Reddit Know Who You Are?
-### A Look into User Personality and Behaviour Prediction on Reddit
+## A Look into User Personality and Behaviour Prediction on Reddit

 ### Abstract